prebid/prebid.github.io/prebid-server/hosting/bidder-specific-guidelines.md

     disabled: true
 ```

-If the bidder supports different endpoints per geography, you can deploy different
+As noted above, if the bidder supports different endpoints per geography, you can deploy different
 config in each of your datacenters:

 ```